dalathegreat/LeafEnhancer-UserManual/README.md

 Use this video as a guide https://www.youtube.com/watch?v=u6fHHyJBMu8

+## RapidgateDodger
+RapidgateDodger is a 35kW charging limit that can be activated on demand while quickcharging, in order to avoid hard rapidgate on long trips.
+RapidgateDodger also avoids degradation due to heat.
+Useful for 40/62kWh Leafs.

+Use this video as a guide https://youtu.be/QiZoGIeBpww

 # Updating the firmware
 Updating the firmware is done with an Atmel compatible flashing tool.
 The cheapes tool for this is the now obsolete "AVRisp mkII".
 It costs roughly 20€.
 Detailed flashing instructions can be found in this youtube video: https://www.youtube.com/watch?v=eLcNSo2Vn6U